harryrabin/bun-patchbay/README.md

 which only supports a single instance; so, on the off chance you need to use it for your app, the instance is exposed as `window.CookieInterceptor`)</sup>

-For edge cases where bundling with PatchBay is not doable, it's still an easy fix.
+For edge cases where bundling with PatchBay is not doable, this problem still has an easy fix.
 For a simple solution, just add the following snippet to the head of your HTML page:

 ```html
 <script type="text/javascript">